 The RaiseMN Campaign Institute

 Starting in 2017, the Campaign Institute was the first program offered by RaiseMN.
-Thanks to generous support from Saint Paul & Minnesota Foundations, RaiseMN focused its inaugural year in the Twin Cities East Metro, and expanded to serve more nonprofits in the second year thanks to the continued support of SPMCF, and additional support from F.R.
-Bigelow Foundation and the Patrick and Aimee Butler Family Foundation.
+Thanks to generous support from Saint Paul & Minnesota Foundations, RaiseMN focused its inaugural year serving five nonprofits in the Twin Cities East Metro, expanded to serve 14 nonprofits in that same geography last year, and are thrilled to expand into Greater Minnesota this year.

 Three components to the RaiseMN Campaign Institute